Mind-body techniques to help you deal with stress

 - Listen to soothing music.
 This can lower blood pressure, heart rate and anxiety.

 - Breathe deeply.
 Give yourself a five-minute break from whatever is stressing you and focus instead on your breathing.
 Subscribe to our newsletter or keep an eye on our upcoming blog about our favourite breathing exercise.

 If you find yourself in a state of perpetual stress and anxiety, it can be helpful to seek out a professional counsellor or therapist.
-Online counselling service Expat Nest offers you 30-minute or 60-minute Skype or telephonic sessions at a time that suits you and in the comfort of your home.
+Our online counselling service offers you 45-minute or 60-minute online or telephonic sessions at a time that suits you and in the comfort of your home.

 Now we would love to hear from you.

 What is your main strategy to deal with stress?
 How do you calm your body and mind?
 What really helps you?